Shin Megami Tensei: Digital Devil Saga: Plot

-In an open field in the Junkyard, a giant egg-like object with tentacles with no apparent origin appears on the border between the Embryon and the Vanguards, causing a stand-off where both assume the other group placed it.
-During this confrontation the egg explodes and a virus is introduced that infects everyone in the Junkyard, turning them into demons.
-Branded with a mark representing their "Atma" and gradually awakening to basic emotions, the people of the Junkyard must devour their foes to satiate their demonic hunger or risk going berserk.
-Sera, a so-called cyber shaman, is found in the crater where the egg exploded, suffering from amnesia.
-She is taken in by the Embryon, revealing herself capable of calming their hunger with her singing.
-The Embryon first become conscious of their new powers when they meet the surviving Vanguards.
-During their time there, they are forced to kill the Vanguards' leader, Harley.
+During a border skirmish between the Embryon and the Vanguards, a demon virus is introduced that infects everyone in the Junkyard: branded with a mark representing their "Atma" and gradually awakening to basic emotions, the people of the Junkyard must devour their foes to satiate their demonic hunger or risk going berserk.
+Sera, a so-called cyber shaman, arrives suffering from amnesia and is taken in by the Embryon, revealing herself capable of calming their hunger with her singing.
+The Embryon first become conscious of their new powers when they meet the surviving Vanguards: during their time there, they are forced to kill the Vanguards' leader Harley.
 Serph is then summoned to the Karma Temple along with the surviving tribe leaders.
 Once they are assembled there, a female being calling itself Angel orders the tribes to conquer their neighbors and ascend the Temple's tower to "Nirvana", bringing Sera as proof of their achievements.
 The Embryon decide to ally with the Maribel as a means of defeating the stronger tribes.

 After gaining the trust of the Maribel's leader Jinana, they are betrayed by her second-in-command Bat, who allies with the Brutes along with the Solids' leader Mick.
 Jinana, having refused to eat as she needed to, goes berserk and must be killed.
 The Solids then capture Sera, leading the Embryon into a fight to the death against Mick.
 They also successfully trick the Brutes' forces and Bat into a booby-trapped ship, killing them.
 During this time, the Wolves are subdued by the Brutes, whose leader Varin has awakened memories of a former life where he was known as "Colonel Beck", and unsuccessfully attempted to persuade Angel to release him from the Junkyard.
 With help from the Wolves' deposed leader Lupa, the Embryon infiltrate the Brutes' castle, but Lupa is killed after going berserk.
 Later, the Embryon end up fighting Varin, who accuses Sera of being a monster before he dies.
 Sera regains her memories and runs to the Karma Temple with the Embryon in pursuit.
 There, Sera faces the human form of Angel, who threatens to delete the Junkyard with a computer virus if Sera does not return to the real world with her.
 The Embryon arrive and successfully fight Angel, but in the process release the computer virus.
 The Embryon, Sera and Angel only just escape as the Junkyard is destroyed.